-- There is one single rule corresponding to the two rules 1 and 3 for black and white pebble placement in the black-white pebble game of Definition 3.4.
-This introduction rule says that we can place a black pebble on a vertex v together with white pebbles on its predecessors (unless v is a source, in which case no white pebbles are needed). - The analogy for rule 2 for black pebble removal in Definition 3.4 is a rule for "shrinking" black blobs.
+• There is one single rule corresponding to the two rules 1 and 3 for black and white pebble placement in the black-white pebble game of Definition 3.4.
+This introduction rule says that we can place a black pebble on any vertex v together with white pebbles on its predecessors (unless v is a source, in which case no white pebbles are needed).

+- The analogy for rule 2 for black pebble removal in Definition 3.4 is a rule for "shrinking" black blobs.
 A vertex v in a blob can be eliminated by merging two blob subconfigurations, provided that there is both a black blob and a white pebble on v, and provided that the two black blobs involved in this merger do not intersect the supporting white pebbles of one another in any other vertex than v.
 Removing black pebbles in the black-white pebble game corresponds to shrinking atomic black blobs. - A black blob can be inflated to cover more vertices, as long as it does not collide with its own supporting white vertices.
 Also, new supporting white pebbles can be added at an inflation move.
-There is no analogy of this move in the usual black-white pebble game. - The rule 4 for white pebble removal also corresponds to merging in the blob-pebble game, since the white pebble used in the merger is eliminated as well.
-In addition, however, a white pebble on w can also disappear if its black blob B changes so that w no longer can be visited on a path via B (i.e., if w is no longer a legal pebble position with respect to B).

-• Other than that, individual white pebbles, and individual black vertices covered by blobs, can never just disappear.
+There is no analogy of this move in the usual black-white pebble game. - The rule 4 for white pebble removal also corresponds to merging in the blob-pebble game, in the sense that the white pebble used in the merger is eliminated as well. - Other than that, individual white pebbles, and individual black vertices covered by blobs, can never just disappear.
 If we want to remove a white pebble or parts of a black blob, we can do so only by erasing the whole blob subconfiguration.

 The formal definition follows.
-See Figure 5 for some examples of blob-pebbling moves.
+See Figure 6 for some examples of blob-pebbling moves.